Chapter 2 : I hate my flat.

 “All right,” I concede.
 “You ask me a question first.”

 Louis shrugs and tips back his shot.
-He still looks fairly composed, though, despite the fact that it’s his fourth fucking shot in thirty minutes.
+He still looks fairly composed, though, despite the fact that it’s his fourth shot in a very short time span.
 I’ve only had three and I’m already starting to feel the buzz kick in.
 But Louis doesn’t appear to be affected in the least by the alcohol, so maybe I’m just a lightweight compared to him.

 He takes a breath and fiddles with the glass, apparently carefully considering what to ask me.
 “Do you have any siblings?”